duchess-rs/duchess/book/src/threat_model.md

 We assume three things

-1. The Java `.class` files that are present at build time have the same type signatures and public interfaces as the class files that will be present at runtime.
+1. The user [does not attempt to start the JVM via some other crate](#multiple-jvms-started-in-the-same-process) in parallel with using duchess methods
-2. The user [does not attempt to start the JVM via some other crate](#multiple-jvms-started-in-the-same-process) in parallel with using duchess methods
+2. The user [does not use](#pushlocalframe-invoked-by-a-mechanism-external-to-duchess) the JNI [`PushLocalFrame`][] method to introduce "local variable frames" within the context of `Jvm::with` call.
-3. The user [does not use](#pushlocalframe-invoked-by-a-mechanism-external-to-duchess) the JNI [`PushLocalFrame`][] method to introduce "local variable frames" within the context of `Jvm::with` call.
+3. The Java `.class` files that are present at build time have the same type signatures and public interfaces as the class files that will be present at runtime.
+Although there are no known memory-safety vulnerabilities stemming from failure to maintain this invariant, failing to provide matching classfiles will result in failures at runtime.

 [`PushLocalFrame`]: (https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#PushLocalFrame)
 [`PopLocalFrame`]: (https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#PopLocalFrame)